You are here

 HIV vs. HIV/AIDS

-For additional guidance, please reference the National Institute of Allergy and Infectious Diseases’ HIV Language Guide.
+Please see the National Institute of Allergy and Infectious Diseases’ HIV Language Guide.

 Immigrant, refugee vs. illegal aliens, foreigners